 Let’s start by taking a closer look at the four train routes plying through Kyoto Station.

 1. Tokaido-Sanyo Shinkansen: The best way to move around between cities

-This particular shinkansen (bullet train) route connects Tokyo in east Japan to Shin-Osaka in west Japan, then goes to Hakata via the Sanyo Shinkansen from Shin-Osaka.
+This particular Shinkansen (bullet train) route connects Tokyo in east Japan to Shin-Osaka in west Japan, then goes to Hakata via the Sanyo Shinkansen from Shin-Osaka.
 Kyoto is just one station before Shin-Osaka from Tokyo.
-If you’ll be going to and fro between major cities such as Tokyo, Nagoya, Hakata, and other stops along this route, then this train service will make your trip planning many times easier for sure.
+If you are going to and fro between major cities such as Tokyo, Nagoya, Hakata, and other stops along this route, then this train service will make your trip planning many times easier for sure.

 You’re probably already aware, but the Shinkansen is the fastest train service in all of Japan and covers the longest distances.
-However, reservation is required and the fee is quite high compared to other regular train services.
-If your trip will mainly cover just Osaka or other Kansai region cities, it may be prudent to consider other routes as a cost-saving measure.
+However, a reservation is required, and unless you have a Japan Rail Pass, the fee is quite high compared to other regular train services.
+If your trip mainly covers just Osaka or other Kansai region cities, it may be prudent to consider different routes as a cost-saving measure.